techupskills/tictactoe/README.md

 # tictactoe
 Simple demo repo for Copilot workspaces

-## Tic-Tac-Toe Webapp
+## Tic-Tac-Toe Game

-This repository contains a simple implementation of the classic Tic-Tac-Toe game as a web application.
+This repository contains a simple implementation of the classic Tic-Tac-Toe game.

 ### Features